Meskheti

 about this region

-Meskheti's landscape, characterized by rolling hills and pristine valleys, is the ideal canvas for the cultivation of an impressive array of grape varieties.
+The landscape of the Meskheti wine region, characterized by rolling hills and pristine valleys, provides the ideal canvas for cultivating an impressive array of grape varieties.
 Among these, you'll find the Akhaltsikhis Tetri, Meskhuri Mtsvane, Meskhuri Kharistvala, Saparuli, Kharistvala, Bejana, Tavdakiduli, Roketula, Tskhenisdzudzu, and Tamaris Vazi.
-Each of these grape varieties contributes its own distinct character to the region's wines, making Meskheti a true oenophile's paradise.
+Each of these grape varieties contributes its own distinct character to the region's wines, making Meskheti a true paradise for oenophiles.

 Associations